 Below is a video of the best way, that we have found, to remove the clear bandages.

-Over the next week the scabs may or may not thicken.
+Over the next week, the scabs may or may not thicken.
 Either way is normal.
 Be very gentle with the scabs.
 If scabs come off before they are ready they can pull out the ink that is under them.
-Picking at scabs or scratching them can pull color out and ruin the tattoo.
-We like to moisturize one to three times a day with a tiny bit of tattoo balm.
+Picking at scabs or scratching them can pull the color out and ruin the tattoo.
+We like to moisturize one to three times a day with a tiny bit of Bright Tattoo Aftercare.
 Just enough so the scabs don’t crack but not so much that they are saturated.
-We use Wild Rose Vegan Ink Balm.
-You will get a FREE .85 oz.
-Wild Rose Vegan Ink Balm when you pay for your tattoo with cash!!!
 Too little moisturizer is better than too much.
 It should not have a layer of moisturizer on it all day.
 A tiny bit, one to three times a day, should be absorbed in about five minutes and then left alone.
 If there is a layer of moisturizer still on the tattoo, I would use a clean paper towel to gently blot off the excess.

 Clothes can rub or catch on scabs and pull them off so be careful what you wear on the tattoo.
-Try to stick with loose, soft cottons or other smooth fabrics.
-Avoid tight fitting clothes or fabric that can catch on scabs like stockings and sweaters.
-If your tattoo is in a place where you feel you have to wear tight fitting clothing like on a foot that has to have shoes on it, under a bra or waistline, the clear bandages or non-adherent pads are useful.
-Since they breath the tattoo still gets oxygen but the bandage will help protect it from the rubbing clothing.
+Try to stick with a loose, soft cotton or other smooth fabrics.
+Avoid tight-fitting clothes or fabric that can catch on scabs like stockings and sweaters.
+If your tattoo is in a place where you feel you have to wear tight-fitting clothing like on a foot that has to have shoes on it, under a bra or waistline, the clear bandages or non-adherent pads are useful.
+Since they breathe the tattoo still gets oxygen but the bandage will help protect it from the rubbing clothing.

 - Try not to wear clothes that may catch or rub on scabs.